monotone-studio/monotone-docs/content/docs/architecture/_index.md

 and atomic free of large memory regions.
 This solves the problem of memory fragmentation of malloc, greatly improves data locality, and allows multi-threaded compaction to work without affecting other threads.
-Furthermore, the allocator is optimized for using Linux Huge Pages by design (but not mandatory).
+Furthermore, the allocator is optimized for using Linux Huge Pages by design.

 #### Read